ovh/docs/pages/platform/data-processing/35_HOWTO_use_object_storage/guide.en-gb.md

 These samples are quite basic.
 They provide the first step to interact with object storage from within your code and, then, go further.

-Concerning the 'WordCount' use case, here after a link to the tutorial with a more advanced [Wordcount](../wordcount-spark){.external}.
+Concerning the 'WordCount' use case, here is a link to the tutorial with a more advanced [Wordcount](../wordcount-spark){.external}.

 If you are not familiar with Apache Spark, we recommend you to visit [Apache Spark's official website](https://spark.apache.org/) and [pyspark's documentation](https://spark.apache.org/docs/latest/api/python/index.html).